Both of these platforms are used by many and have a list of features to their credit.

 SiteGround Uptime Scores History:

-SiteGround Uptime Score: Last 10 months, detailed data you can see here.
+SiteGround Uptime Score: You can see latest uptime here.

 SiteGround has good uptime metrics and provides reliable services to maintain consistent uptime metrics.